 How do we know what the “moral” of a story is?
 We will focus on three biblical narratives that have frequently been interpreted as teaching moral lessons: the story of Job, the story of Abraham and the binding of Isaac, and the story of Moses giving the law.
 These stories have been interpreted variously in moral terms–e.g. as demonstrating the virtues of faith, obedience, mercy, and forgiveness, and as teaching us about guilt, punishment, reward, and human frailty.
 They have also been analyzed as existential parables, psychological dramas, and political allegories.
 The goal of this class is to examine how a range of different, and often provocative, interpretations of these stories’ moral lessons rest on particular ways of reading.

 (Taught in English)

 This course will explore the methods, effects and history of propaganda using the example of National Socialism (1933-1945) and will focus on the relationship between politics, propaganda and public opinion.
 It will highlight practices of persuasion, manipulation and attempts to shape perceptions as well as direct behavior to achieve the responses intended by the National Socialists.
 We will discuss the role that propaganda played in the National Socialists’ rise to power.
 Central institutions, organizational structures and actors will be introduced as well as practices and media such as films, newspapers, posters, exhibitions, photos, commemoration days and speeches.
 Besides the methods and intended effects we will also explore sources which provide insights into reactions of the public to the major themes and into the reception of campaigns by the State.
-No German required.
-Readings, discussion, coursework in English.
+This course is taught in English.